nixonwidjaja/cs3245/HW4/README.txt

 - search.py: process queries and return ranked retrieval search result
 - dictionary.txt: store dictionary mapping of token to file pointer
 - postings.txt: store the posting lists of all tokens
+- preprocessor.py: Text preprocessing class
+- query_parser.py: parses the queries
+- scorer.py: scores the candidate documents according to consine distance
+- indexer.py: class that facilitates access to the dictionary and postings list
+- dataset.py: lazily loads and generates the token stream
+- bonus.docx: our submission for the bonus component

 == Allocation work ==
 - Shaun: